 How much time did you spend creating materials for your support center?
-You should be.
-But it’s difficult to cover everything users can be looking for.
+I bet a long time.
+Still, it’s difficult to cover everything users can be looking for.

-Also, you don’t know whether available materials answer all questions readers have about a specific issue.
-So use website surveys to find it out and improve the quality of support materials if needed.
+Also, you don’t know whether available materials answer all readers' questions about a specific issue.
+So use website surveys to find out and improve support materials quality if needed.

 How do you source ideas for your next posts?
-I bet you use tools like Buzzsumo to find trending topics, use a skyscraper technique, or just come up with ideas based on assumed expected needs of your target audience.
+I bet you use tools like Buzzsumo to find trending topics, use a skyscraper technique, or just come up with ideas based on the assumed expected needs of your target audience.
 But aren’t you overlooking one excellent source of ideas?

 I’m talking about your readers.
 They often know what they want to read about.
 So use website popup surveys to listen to their ideas and create tailored content.

 Also, you can use website surveys to collect feedback on your articles – how readers assess them, what elements they found useful and what they want you to improve, etc. Result?
-Better content and higher satisfaction of users, which leads to more loyal readers and more social shares.
+Better content and higher satisfaction of users lead to more loyal readers and more social shares.

 Designing a good UX of a website or an app requires many tests.
 If you’re serious about UX, I’m sure you start usability tests from early mockups or even before that.

 While heat maps and session recordings will do most of the job, website popup surveys will fill in the blanks and help you find ideas for improvements, understand why people interact with the design in a certain way, and what causes them problems.